-LEAs and schools, the next best high-leveraged steps to eliminate causes and improve student outcomes will be identified.
-Requirements will be determined based on data and the school's specific needs and context.
-The Arizona Department of Education team will assist the LEA to identify new evidence- based interventions and actions.
+LEAs and schools the next best high-leveraged steps to eliminate causes and improve student outcomes will be identified.

+The Arizona Department of Education team will assist the LEA to identify new evidence-based interventions and actions.

-New Integrated Action Plans will be written with direct assistance from Arizona Department of Education support teams, considering a variety of innovative, evidenced-based interventions and selecting interventions highly successful with similar populations and settings.
+New Integrated Action Plans will be written with direct assistance from Arizona Department of Education cross-divisional support teams, considering a variety of innovative, evidenced-based interventions and selecting interventions highly successful with similar populations and settings.
 Monitoring and support visits and technical assistance will increase and intensify.
-Partnering with an evidence-based outside service provide may be recommended.

-The Arizona Department of Education team will closely monitor the progress and efficacy of the new Integrated Action Plan implementation as well short term and long term goal attainment focusing on the impact on student achievement d.
+The Arizona Department of Education cross-divisional team will closely monitor progress of the new Integrated Action Plan.

+d.
 Resource Allocation Review.
 Describe how the State will periodically review resource allocation to support school improvement in each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement.

-As part of the site visit and fiscal review protocols, Arizona Department of Education Support and Improvement staff will address allocation of resources to schools in improvement in LEAs serving a significant number of schools identified for comprehensive support and improvement and LEAs serving a significant number of schools implementing targeted support and improvement plans.
+As part of the site visit and fiscal review protocols, Arizona Department of Education Support and Innovation staff will address allocation of resources to schools in improvement in LEAs serving a significant number of schools identified for comprehensive support and improvement and LEAs serving a significant number of schools implementing targeted support and improvement plans.
 Evidence of the LEA providing adequate additional resources to schools remaining in improvement status will be required and reviewed.
 Assistance with consolidated budgeting and planning will be given.
-Additional support will be provided by cross-divisional support teams, if necessary.
+Additional support will be provided by cross-divisional support teams.